Does it Hurt? Really?

 Laser vs. Electrology:

 While laser promoters compare laser to electrology it is actually not a permanent form of hair removal.
 Only a few laser devices have been cleared to claim a permanent reduction in hair by the FDA.
 Intense Pulsed Light (IPG) though often called laser, is NOT a true laser and not approved by the FDA to claim any efficacy.
 Electrology is cleared for permanent removal of hair.
-All laser assisted hair removal is considered a temporary or long lasting method of hair removal.
-Additionally, laser hair removal has not been evaluated for long-term safety of the patient’s skin and health–new research is showing prolonged exposure to laser is capable of changing skin cells at the genetic level.
+All laser-assisted hair removal is considered a temporary or long-lasting method of hair removal.
+Additionally, laser hair removal has not been evaluated for the long-term safety of the patient’s skin and health–new research is showing prolonged exposure to a laser is capable of changing skin cells at the genetic level.
 For more information on questions regarding the safety of laser hair removal click here.
 To access the FDA Laser Fact Page click here.

 Essentially, laser targets the pigmented cells in hairs.
 It also takes a series of treatments (generally 6+ spaced out every 6 weeks or so) as all hair is not present at one time.
 On some body parts it takes up to a year to see a complete growth cycle–think about the hair on your head, if it all fell out and re-grew as fast as most people think, you’d have really, really short hair all the time!
 Clients shave prior to treatment, the laser is applied to the skin and heats the pigmented cells charring the moisture out of the hairs.
 The hairs slough/fall out on their own over the next few days or weeks.
 Skin looks sunburned after treatment and must be protected from the sun.
 The best results are very dark hair and very, very light skin.
 Darker skin tones or tanned skin must be treated with extreme caution as laser is attracted to pigment and may require bleaching and sun avoidance for 6 weeks prior to and following treatment if it can be treated at all.
 White, grey, and some red hairs are unaffected by laser.
 Laser does have potential to work with electrolysis.
 One could argue laser would be well used to initially clear large areas like legs and then follow up with electrolysis as the hair grows back in following a series of laser treatments.